A Special Mother's Day

 1. At least an hour before - or if it's easier, the night before:

-Soak the 6 dates in the 1 cup of filtered water for the topping and place in the fridge.
+If using dates, soak them in the 1 cup of filtered water for the topping and place in the fridge

 2. Line a 9x13 baking dish with parchment paper.
 This will make clean-up easier on you.